United Airlines Flight 232: Flight 232 Memorial

 The Flight 232 Memorial was built along the Missouri River in Sioux City, Iowa, to commemorate the heroism of the flight crew and the rescue efforts the Sioux City community undertook after the crash.
 It features a statue of Iowa National Guard Lt.
 Col. Dennis Nielsen from a news photo that was taken that day while he was carrying a three-year-old to safety.

-Similar accidents

-The odds against all three hydraulic systems failing simultaneously had previously been calculated as low as a billion to one.
-Yet such calculations assume that multiple failures must have independent causes, an unrealistic assumption, and similar flight control failures have indeed occurred: